MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-create-report.md

 ## Enter inputs for creating reports

-Enter the following information in the input fields before you start the New analysis report operation.
+Enter the following information before you start the **New analysis report** operation.

 ![New Analysis Report Inputs](./media/database-experimentation-assistant-create-report/dea-create-reports-inputs.png)